MGni.py#

 from mgnipy import MGnipy

-# Create the main client
+# Create the main client, with default configuration

 mg = MGnipy()